 - If you have multiple presses in your shop, try designating one of them to be the “Poly-Crew”, and all of these types of jobs are routed there for production.
 It’s easier to schedule.
 You’ll have a trained crew that will be the masters of the technique.
 Work in other crew members for training occasionally so you can broaden your knowledge base.

 - A lot of buckets of white ink look the same, especially from across the shop.
 Try wrapping blue painters tape around the Polyester White bucket handle, so at a glance from twenty feet away you can tell what white to grab.
 If your crew has ever used the wrong white for a poly job, you’ll understand the need to this easy visualization to mark the correct bucket.
 There is nothing worse than seeing pink in areas that should be white just because the wrong ink was loaded in the screen.

 - Review the garment label for thread properties.
 Beware of stretch in the garment.
 Especially with how you load the shirt.
 Circle designs become egg-shaped quickly.
 You can’t blame that on the ink either, as much as some people would want to.

 So are you a master at printing on this type of garment?
 If not, do some research by trial and error and perfect your process.
 If you are, shout it from the rooftops!
 There is a lot of demand for this type of work, and not everyone does it well.

-If you have a Pinterest board, gallery on your website, or other social media platforms be sure to regularly post polyester or performance print jobs so new customers can see that you have the chops to handle their order.
+If you have a Pinterest board, a gallery on your website or other social media platforms be sure to regularly post polyester or performance print jobs so new customers can see that you have the chops to handle their order.

 After all, not everyone is going to do it right like you!